-Normally, we can use the makefile to delete the executable file and all the object files from the directory by running the following command.
+Normally, you can use the makefile to delete the executable file and all the object files from the directory by running the following command.

 The make clean command usually cleans up the directories where the software was installed, however, it may not uninstall the package completely.
 Any dependencies needed or applied during the installation process may not be removed.

-We can also use the checkInstall command instead of just running sudo make install, as that will likely put files all over the system with no easy way of removing them if things go wrong.
-In the future, if we try to install a package that contains the same file as the software we are compiling, we will receive errors and the software we originally compiled may stop working.
+You can also use the checkInstall command instead of just running sudo make install, as that will likely put files all over the system with no easy way of removing them if things go wrong.
+In the future, if you try to install a package that contains the same file as the software you are compiling, you will receive errors, and the software you originally compiled may stop working.

 Typically, Git simply clones an external repository to a local folder.
-If we used some form of non-standard prefix when configured so that a package has been installed under a specific hierarchy, (e.g. like under /opt/git/software/), then we can just recursively delete that folders hierarchy.
+If you used some form of non-standard prefix when configured so that a package has been installed under a specific hierarchy, (e.g. like under /opt/git/software/), then you can just recursively delete that folders hierarchy.

 Snap provides an easy method to install or uninstall software.
-From the command line, we can use the following commands to locate and then remove the software.
+From the command line, you can use the following commands to locate and then remove the software.

 snap list snap remove software

 The list option provides an overview of all the installed snap packages.
-We can then use the remove option to remove the software.
+You can then use the remove option to remove the software.

 Ubuntu Software Manager Uninstall

-To uninstall software using the Ubuntu Software Manager, we should click on the icon in the Activities toolbar.
-This will open the Ubuntu Software Manager where we can search for, install and uninstall software from our computer.
-In the list of applications, we would look up the software we want to uninstall, and then click the Remove button to uninstall it.
+To uninstall software using the Ubuntu Software Manager, you should click on the icon in the Activities toolbar.
+This will open the Ubuntu Software Manager where you can search for, install and uninstall software from your computer.
+In the list of applications, you would look up the software you want to uninstall, and then click the Remove button to uninstall it.

 If you’re short on space, you can use the “clean” command to remove downloaded archive files, as shown below.

-If an application was installed using Flatpak, we can begin by either searching for the application or listing all the applications installed via Flatpak.
-We can then use the uninstallation option with flatpak by using the flatpak command along with the application id to remove the installed Flatpak software.
+If an application was installed using Flatpak, you can begin by either searching for the application or listing all the applications installed via Flatpak.
+You can then use the uninstallation option with flatpak by using the flatpak command along with the application id to remove the installed Flatpak software.

 flatpak search flatpak list flatpak uninstall

-Since the AppImage software is not "installed" in the normal sense of the word, we do not need to "uninstall" it.
-We simply have to delete the AppImage file and the application will be removed (but, this will not remove the data the application has created and/or downloaded).
-Also, we should remove menu entries by removing the desktop file from $HOME/.local/share/applications/.
+Since the AppImage software is not "installed" in the normal sense of the word, you do not need to "uninstall" it.
+You simply have to delete the AppImage file and the application will be removed (but, this will not remove the data the application has created and/or downloaded).
+Also, you should remove menu entries by removing the desktop file from $HOME/.local/share/applications/.

 Files and directories with names starting with a dot, like

-There are multiple methods of installing software on Ubuntu.
-Luckily, we have many ways of removing that same software to ensure our systems are kept clean and up to date.
+There are multiple methods of installing and uninstalling software on Ubuntu.
+These functions ensure your systems are kept clean and up to date.

 Our Sales and Support teams are available 24 hours by phone or e-mail to assist.